afwbkbc/glsmac/README.md

 Run ./bin/GLSMAC --help to see more options.
 Debug builds have extra options that aren't available for release builds.

-Supported SMAC releases: GOG, Loki, Planetary Pack (if you have something else and it doesn't work - double-check that you have SMACX expansion and then create issue)
+Supported SMAC releases: GOG, Steam, Loki, Legacy (if you have something else and it doesn't work - double-check that you have SMACX expansion and then create issue)

 ### Reporting problems